Nutrition

 By eating our beloved cruciferous veggies, you can also get sulforaphane, a compound derived from plants that might help reduce the risk of cancer, heart disease, and diabetes!
 A meta-analysis including 11 prospective studies (754,729 participants, 58,297 incident type 2 diabetes cases) found a 13% lower risk of type 2 diabetes with high cruciferous vegetable intake (Chen et al., 2018).

 Sulforaphane in cruciferous vegetables is stored in an inactive form called glucoraphanin.
-The enzyme myrosinase converts glucoraphanin to sulforaphane's active form.
+The enzyme myrosinase converts glucoraphanin into the active form of sulforaphane.
 This activation is triggered by chopping or chewing but can also be produced in the gut by certain bacteria.

 One way sulforaphane might help with diabetes management is through its potent anti-inflammatory properties, helping to mitigate inflammation in the body.
-Since chronic inflammation plays a significant role in the development of insulin resistance and type 2 diabetes, consuming plants containing sulforaphane may indirectly improve insulin sensitivity and lower the risk of diabetes.
+Since chronic inflammation plays a significant role in the development of insulin resistance and type 2 diabetes, consuming plants rich in sulforaphane may indirectly improve insulin sensitivity and reduce the risk of diabetes.

-Furthermore, sulforaphane acts as a powerful antioxidant, which means that it can protect cells from damage.
+Furthermore, sulforaphane acts as a powerful antioxidant, protecting cells from damage.
 This can ultimately help preserve the function of insulin-producing beta cells in the pancreas, which get damaged with insulin resistance, thereby reducing the risk of diabetes.

-Also, interestingly, when broccoli consumption was combined with exercise, participants experienced a reduction in hyperglycemia significantly greater than those who just ate broccoli than those who just exercised.[2]
-The exercises included in this study were moderate warm-ups (5 to 10 min), resistance or strength exercises (20 min), and 20 min of aerobic exercise at a moderate intensity.
+Also, interestingly, when broccoli consumption was combined with exercise, participants experienced a reduction in hyperglycemia that was significantly greater than in those who just ate broccoli or just exercised.[2]
+The exercises included in this study were moderate warm-ups (5 to 10 min), resistance or strength exercises (20 min), and 20 min of moderate-intensity aerobic exercise.
 The study also found that those who ate 10 grams of broccoli a day for 12 weeks experienced reduced fibrinogen levels, which can lead to clot formation and platelet aggregation, which are common cardiovascular complications associated with diabetes.

 4. Affordability

-The next reason we love cruciferous veggies is because of their affordability.
-For instance, you can buy a single broccoli crown for about a dollar fifty per pound and frozen broccoli for even cheaper at Walmart.
+The next reason we love cruciferous veggies is their affordability.
+For instance, you can buy a single broccoli crown for about a dollar and a half per pound, and frozen broccoli for even cheaper at Walmart.
 If you buy it fresh, it lasts about three to five days in the fridge.
 Buying broccoli and other cruciferous veggies gives you a lot of nutrient bang for your buck.
-You can also purchase them at the beginning of the week and use them throughout.
+You can also purchase them at the beginning of the week and use them throughout the week.
 Also, don’t shy away from frozen options too.
-Once picked, it’s flash-frozen, preserving all of the veggie’s vitamins and minerals.
+Once picked, it’s flash-frozen, preserving all of the veggies’ vitamins and minerals.

 5. Hydration

 Eating broccoli and other cruciferous veggies is another way for people with elevated blood sugars to stay hydrated.
-According to the Centers for Disease Control and Prevention, being dehydrated concentrates your blood sugar, causing a rise in blood glucose levels.
+According to the Centers for Disease Control and Prevention, dehydration can concentrate your blood sugar, causing a rise in blood glucose levels.
 Since broccoli is 90% water, regular consumption can help keep you hydrated and keep your blood sugar levels in check.

 6. Versatility